 The current annual required contribution (ARC) was determined as part of a May 1, 2015 actuarial valuation by Bickmore, the City's OPEB Actuary.
-This valuation analysis considered benefits that are expected to be earned in the future as well as those already accrued, and is required by the Governmental Accounting Standards Board (GASB) to be completed every two years, the most recent actuarial report was completed in June 2016.
+This valuation analysis considered benefits that are expected to be earned in the future as well as those already accrued, and is required by the Governmental Accounting Standards Board (GASB) to be completed every two years; the most recent actuarial report was completed in June 2016.
+The City will have a new actuarial valuation completed later this year.

 The City's OPEB unfunded actuarial accrued liability is amortized as a level percentage of projected payroll using a closed thirty-year amortization period that has twenty-four years remaining as of the latest valuation date.
-The minimum funding target is the Annual Required Contribution (ARC), currently estimated at \$11.2 million.
+The minimum funding target is the Annual Required Contribution (ARC), currently estimated at \$12.2 million.
+Pursuant to City Council direction, the City began contributing toward the cost of the UAL both through direct City contributions, as well as employee contributions pursuant to some bargaining unit agreements.
 Payments for both components of the ARC are built into payroll to spread the cost appropriately across all City funding sources.
-The City has funded only the "pay as you go" portion of the plan for fiscal year 2017 after having made payments toward funding the UAL of \$2 million FY 2015 and \$1.1 million in FY 2016.
+Contributions towards the ARC were made in FY 2014 of \$1 million and FY 2015 of \$2 million; however, in an effort to reduce the use of reserves in FY 2016 and FY 2017, additional voluntary contributions were not made.
+In FY 2018, the City plans to return to its practice of contributions toward the ARC, in the amount of \$1 million.